Introduction

 A modern HRIS should never operate in a silo.
 Its value is amplified by its ability to communicate flawlessly with the other critical software in your business, ensuring data accuracy and automated workflows across departments.

-- Look for Open APIs: Systems built on open Application Programming Interfaces (APIs) allow real-time, secure data exchange with other business-critical software, like your accounting system (GL) or specialized recruiting platforms, avoiding manual data input.
+- Look for Open APIs: Systems built on open Application Programming Interfaces (APIs) allow real-time, secure data exchange with other business-critical software, like your accounting system (GL) or specialised recruiting platforms, avoiding manual data input.

 - Best for Seamless Workflows: Choose a solution that has pre-built connectors to the specific financial and business software you already rely on.